JB-26/website-portfolio/src/blog/2022-09-04-metaverse.md

 - Sweden opening an [embassy](http://news.bbc.co.uk/1/hi/world/europe/6310915.stm) in the game
 - The comedian Jimmy Carr held a [gig](http://news.bbc.co.uk/1/hi/entertainment/6227869.stm)
-- People buy and sell [property](https://money.cnn.com/pr/subs/2006/10/20/technology/second_life_money/index.htm) for **real** money
+- People buying and selling [property](https://money.cnn.com/pr/subs/2006/10/20/technology/second_life_money/index.htm) for **real** money

 The BBC wrote an article in [2009](http://news.bbc.co.uk/1/hi/magazine/8367957.stm) asking what happened to Second Life, after all the hype, excitement and initial investment from companies such as IBM, and American Apparel - nothing came from it.

 When I was in university, during my first year in 2011, one of the first modules I did was called ‘Introduction to Electronic Origination’, and we had to create a movie in Second Life.
 It was a bizarre experience to say the least.
 I was surprised by how successful it was and what the community could create (and also how active the community was).

-In fact, in 2016, Second Life had a GDP of [$500 million](https://www.vice.com/en/article/z43mwj/why-is-second-life-still-a-thing-gaming-virtual-reality) which is _wild._
+In fact, in 2016, Second Life had a GDP of [$500 million](https://www.vice.com/en/article/z43mwj/why-is-second-life-still-a-thing-gaming-virtual-reality) which is _wild._ Considering Second Life came out in 2003, I'm amazed it has continued to exist today with people still using it.

 I’m curious to see what happens to Second Life.
 It would be pretty amazing if Second Life was able to outlive whatever Meta creates.
+Also, Second Life doesn't require a VR headset.

 Then, there is [VRChat](https://hello.vrchat.com/).
 This is basically a good example of what the Metaverse currently is; a sandbox of infinite worlds created by the community.
 Where people are represented by digital avatars.